lucasleon2107/ollama-web-client/README.md

 # Ollama Web Client

-This project is a client for Ollama.
+This project is a client for Ollama built with Vaadin and Kotlin.

 ## Prerequisites